stas-sultanov/docs/process/continous-production.md

 ## Digression

-It is crucial to accept the fact that in most IT projects work can be done when it can be done and not earlier.
+It is crucial to accept the fact that in most Software Projects work can be done when it can be done and not earlier.
-The reason for that is unlike in [Construction](https://en.wikipedia.org/wiki/Construction), from which projects are originated, in software development it is impossible to predict time required to perform work.
+The reason for that is unlike in [Construction](https://en.wikipedia.org/wiki/Construction), from which projects are originated, in software development it is impossible to predict and estimate time required to perform the work.
 This happens because of 2 major reasons:

 ### Rapid changes